MillenniumMachines/Milo-v1.5/docs/faq.md

 ### What Spindle / VFD should I use?

-Most existing serialed builds are using round, 65 or 80mm, 1.5-2.2kW water-cooled spindles as outlined in the p[BOM](./bom/sourcing_guide.md#electronics).
+Most existing serialed builds are using round, 65 or 80mm, 1.5-2.2kW water-cooled spindles as outlined in the [BOM](./bom/sourcing_guide.md#electronics).
 These are the easiest spindles to source and fit.

 You should buy a VFD that matches the power requirement of your spindle.
-If you would like to control your spindle automatically via gcode, then you will need to find a VFD that has at least one digital input (for an enable signal) and one 0-10v analogue input (for controlling spindle RPM).
+If you would like to control your spindle automatically via gcode, then you will need to find a VFD that has at least one digital input (enable signal) and one 0-10v analogue input (spindle RPM control).

 !!! note
     Again, bigger is not always better.
 It is quite unlikely that you will be able to use the full power of a 2.2kW spindle, let alone a larger one on a machine of this size.